11 Best Things to Do in Michigan City IN

 Dune Billies Beach Cafe

-Dine in this eclectic restaurant and you’ll find walls that are covered from floor to ceiling with photos and and other beach themed decor.
+Dine in this eclectic restaurant, where the walls are covered from floor to ceiling with photos and other beach-themed decor.

-Dune Billies serves both breakfast and lunch; carryout is also available.
+Dune Billies serves breakfast and lunch, and carryout is also available.

 Fiddlehead Restaurant